Brexit Information

 o

-Republic and Northern Ireland = CE marking [note: if you have received a
+Republic and Northern Ireland = CE marking [note: if you have received

 new EU NB number this must be changed with immediate effect on the marking and DoP]